vita nouva / diary

 09/02/2026

-I love when my face gets red and I feel warmth through my body when I'm engaged in intellectual activty, like a debate or a research about something, or even an interesting reading.
-As if my skin refuses to keep secrets and as if life insists on showing itself the moment it stirs within me.
-I love when I feel heated but not because of overstimulation or weather being hot, but just for being so filled with live and sensation, I love how a self that's full of life reminds itself how not untouched by the life it is, but responsive to it.
+I love when I red and feel warmth through my body when I'm engaged in intellectual activity or when doing an interesting reading.
+As if life insists on showing itself the moment it stirs within me.
+I love when I feel heated but not because of overstimulation but just for being so filled with live and sensation, I love how a self that's full of life reminds itself how not untouched by the life it is, but responsive to it.
 Lit from within, unmistakably alive.
 My poetry:

 My skin answers life, quick to color, as if something bright within me refuses to stay unseen.